You are here

 Any applicant who is not a citizen or lawful permanent resident of the United States is considered an international applicant.
 Students must fulfill special requirements.

-If you are a student who withdrew from MassArt and wants to return, learn more about the process for re-admission candidates.
+If you previously attended MassArt's BFA program, withdrew before completing your degree, and would like to return, learn more about the process for re-admission candidates.

 Students enrolled in an undergraduate program at another college who want to enroll in a one- or two- semester program of study at Massachusetts College of Art and Design may apply for visiting student status, which is limited to one year.
 Students enrolled in an undergraduate program in a member college of the Association of Independent Colleges of Art and Design (AICAD) should refer to the information on the AICAD Exchange program below.